 Virtually the entire apparel and footwear industry is tainted by forced Uyghur and Turkic Muslim Labour.

-The following companies have shown leadership and committed to the steps outlined in the Call to Action, and have made their commitments public:
+As of March 2022, the following companies have shown leadership and committed to the steps outlined in the Call to Action, and have made their commitments public:

 - ASOS plc

 - EILEEN FISHER